axa-ch/web-toolkit/docs/design/UI-Patterns/forms.md

 similar

 ##Inline Validation
-Sometimes, a lot of answers to a question are possible Inline validation can provide several types of feedback: confirmation that an appropriate answer was given, suggestions for valid answers, and real-time updates designed to help people stay within necessary limits.
+Sometimes, a lot of answers to a question are possible and we even need it in a certain format.
+This is when inline validation steps in.
+Inline validation can provide several types of feedback: confirmation that an appropriate answer was given, suggestions for valid answers, and real-time updates designed to help people stay within necessary limits.
 These bits of feedback usually happen when people begin, continue, or stop entering answers within input fields.

 >Inline Validation Checklist
 - Consider using inline validation to confirm or